pololu/motoron-python/README.md

 ## Getting started

-To use this library, you will also need to enable I&sup2;C, set up the I&sup2;C device permissions properly
-(so you do not have to use `sudo`), and connect the Motoron to your Raspberry Pi's I&sup2;C bus.
+To use this library, you will also need to enable I&sup2;C, figure out which I2C bus to use, set up the I&sup2;C device permissions properly (so you do not have to use `sudo`), and connect the Motoron to your Raspberry Pi's I&sup2;C bus.
 If you are not sure how to do those things, see the "Getting started" sections of the [Motoron user's guide][guide].

-This library depends on Python 3.
-To install Python 3 on Raspbian, run:
+This library depends on Python 3 and the easiest way to download the library is to use git.
+To install these programs on Raspberry Pi OS, run:

-    sudo apt-get install python3-dev python3-pip
+    sudo apt-get install git python3-dev python3-pip

 This library depends on [smbus2], which you can install by running: